Back to Top

 How will the 2024 Rogue changes impact gameplay?

 As a martial class, Rogues now gain access to the new Weapon Mastery feature, which allows you to tap into distinctive properties of Simple and Martial weapons during combat.
-Each Long Rest, you can choose two weapons you’re proficient and can access to their mastery properties.
-Below are the complete options of all the properties:
+Each Long Rest, you can choose two weapons you’re proficient and can then access their mastery properties.
+Below are the complete options for all the properties:

 • Cleave: If you hit a creature with a melee weapon attack, you can make a second attack against a creature within 5 feet that is also within your reach.
 When you hit with the second attack, you can roll your weapon’s damage, but you don’t add your ability modifier unless it’s negative.